 Twenty years ago, in June, 1993, the UCLA Lake Arrowhead Conference Center in the San Bernardino Mountains, 90 miles east of Los Angeles, was the site of the Householder XII Symposium on Numerical Linear Algebra, organized by Gene Golub and Tony Chan.

 John Gilbert is now a Professor at U. C. Santa Barbara.
 A couple of years before the Lake Arrowhead meeting, in 1990 and 1991, John, Rob Schreiber, and I had developed the initial implementation of sparse matrices in MATLAB.
 John's research activities now include sparse matrix techniques for graph and social network problems.
 He recently wrote to me in an email, "It was at Householder 1993 in Lake Arrowhead that we used MATLAB's sparse matrices to do the first computational social network analysis I ever saw."

 John used to be at PARC, the Xerox Palo Alto Research Center.
-A file containing his work from 1993 is still archived at PARC, <ftp://ftp.parc.xerox.com/pub/gilbert/graph.html>.
-Most of this blog post is derived from that archived work.
+A file containing his work from 1993 was archived at PARC, but is no longer available,(ftp://ftp.parc.xerox.com/pub/gilbert/graph.html).
+Most of this blog post was derived from that archived work.

 Nick Trefethen posted a flip chart with Gene Golub's name in the center.
 He invited everyone present to add their name to the chart and draw lines connecting their name with the names of all their coauthors.
 The diagram grew denser throughout the week.
 At the end it was a graph with 104 vertices (or people) and 211 edges.
 We entered the names and coauthor connections into MATLAB, creating an adjacency matrix A. Let's retrieve the names and matrix as they are stored in the PARC archive.